 Every week, someone asks in a Facebook farming group: pila ang kita kung mag-alaga ko ug 10 ka baboy? (how much can I earn from 10 pigs?)
-The FAO's smallholder pig production resources show that small-scale operations like these are the backbone of tropical pig farming worldwide.
+The FAO's smallholder pig production resources show small-scale operations like these are the backbone of tropical pig farming worldwide.

-The answer depends heavily on where you are, when you sell, what you paid for weaners, and how well your pigs convert feed.
-A Davao del Norte farmer buying weaners from a local multiplier at ₱2,800 each, mixing their own feed with Bukidnon corn, and selling during Fiesta season lives in a different economic reality from a Cebu City backyard operation paying ₱4,200 for commercial weaners and buying B-MEG pellets delivered.
+The answer depends on where you are, when you sell, what you paid for weaners, and how well your pigs convert feed.
+A Davao del Norte farmer buying crossbreed weaners from a local multiplier at ₱3,200 each, mixing their own feed with Bukidnon corn, and selling during fiesta season lives in a different economic reality from a Cebu City backyard operation paying ₱3,800 for commercial weaners and buying B-MEG pellets delivered.

 Both are the Philippines.
 Both are "raising 10 pigs."

-The 2025–2026 Margin Squeeze: What You Must Know Before Starting
+The 2026 Price Picture: What You Must Know Before Starting

 What this means for a 10-pig batch:

-- At ₱120/kg liveweight × 100 kg = ₱12,000 revenue per pig
+- At the ₱191.51/kg PSA average × 100 kg = ₱19,151 revenue per pig

 The One Equation That Matters